lioman/FEF/ng-rosetta/readme.md

 # NG-Rosetta Project

 ## Overview
 This series of projects has been a labor of love for the past 6 months or so.
-It originally started as a presentation for a series of internal conferences and was built to demonstrate the various changes requred to evolve an AngularJS Application to Angular.
+It originally started as a presentation for a series of internal conferences and was built to demonstrate the various changes required to evolve an AngularJS Application to Angular.

 The end result is four seperate projects, each representing a different stage in the evolution and (hopefully) using the best practices for the target Angular version.